| The

 have grown to be the most prestigous tournament circuit

 in the southern region of the country.
+As

 SMAC moves into the future and continues strong as it has